quikkly/ios-sdk/README.md

 pod 'Quikkly', :git => 'https://github.com/quikkly/ios-sdk.git'
 ```

-Currently there bitcode isn't supported, so these lines have to be added at the end of your podfile:
+Currently bitcode isn't supported, so these lines have to be added at the end of your podfile:

 ```ruby
 post_install do |installer|